B.A. in Sociology Overview

 Talk to Your Instructor

-You have access to your instructor when you need help, via Blackboard.
+In this sociology degree program, you will have access to your instructor when you need help, via Blackboard.
 Your online instructors will let you know when they can answer questions, help you through challenging tasks and point you in the right direction.

 Work with Classmates

-Just because you’re pursuing a bachelor's in sociology degree from home doesn’t mean you’re on your own.
+Pursuing a bachelor's in sociology degree from home doesn’t mean you’re on your own.
 Other students will take part in your class discussions, and you can connect with them on Blackboard throughout the program.
 Your classmates can be a great source of ideas and understanding.

 Virginia Wesleyan University is a military friendly school.
 In addition to providing veteran support services to our students, we participate in the Yellow Ribbon program.
 With this program, you can use your Post-9/11 GI Bill® benefits to pay for all VWU tuition and fees.